I Got You: Healthy Life Choices for Teens (IGU)

 Evidence-level

 In the initial years of the program, students were scheduled to attend sessions at Central Mississippi Residential Center (CMRC) in Newton and several other locations, such as Mississippi's community colleges.
-Yet the program struggled to find the additional physical space for further presentation opportunities.
-With time, the program's reputation grew and today's programs are now actually hosted by many community colleges across the state, as well as Mississippi's higher education institutions, such as University of Mississippi and Mississippi State University.
-Because of continued success, program has now extended its efforts to become a statewide initiative.
+Transportation was arranged by their schools.
+With time, the need for more physical presentation sites grew with the program's reputation and today's programs are now actually hosted by many community colleges across the state, as well as Mississippi's higher education institutions, such as University of Mississippi and Mississippi State University.

 This program received initial support from a 2012-2015 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant.